andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 To rerun a command, you can hit the <kbd>↑</kbd> key on your keyboard and scroll through all of the previous commands.
 When you find the command you want to rerun, just hit <kbd>enter</kbd>.

-Your code and results will only remain in the console until the page is refreshed.
-These commands are not saved.
+Your code and results will only remain in the console until the page is refreshed.These commands are not saved.
 Think of the console as a place to test ideas quickly, not a place to build something that will endure for the ages.